 Depression is also known as a major depressive disorder.
-Types of depressive disorders include:
+Types of depressive disorders and their common symptoms include:

 Treatment for Depression

-The main types of treatment for depression and depressive disorders include:
+The main types of treatment for major depression and depressive disorders include:

 Depression is more common among women than men.
 This may be caused by a combination of genetic, biological, environmental, and psychological ingredients.